FlorianStuettgen/digital-infrastructure-lab/test.md

 </div>

 <summary><strong>Introduction</strong></summary>

-This repository details the architecture, implementation, and management of a dedicated digital infrastructure laboratory.
-Built on genuine enterprise hardware, it provides a secure, isolated environment for designing, testing, and refining network topologies, security measures, and operational frameworks.
+This repository details the architecture, implementation & management of a dedicated digital infrastructure laboratory.
+Built on genuine enterprise hardware, it provides a secure, isolated environment for designing, testing, and refining network topologies, security measures, and Project Controls.

 > [!IMPORTANT]
 > Engineered with production-level standards on authentic hardware, accompanied by exhaustive documentation to support professional development and portfolio enhancement.